-Pursuant to the Company's power cost adjustment mechanism (PCAM), customer prices can be adjusted to reflect a portion of the difference between each year's forecasted net variable power cost (NVPC) included in customer prices (baseline NVPC) and actual NVPC for the year.
-NVPC consists of the cost of power purchased and fuel used to generate electricity to meet PGE's retail load requirements, as well as the cost of settled electric and natural gas financial contracts (all classified as Purchased power and fuel expense in the Company's condensed consolidated statements of income) and is net of wholesale revenues, which are classified as Revenues, net in the condensed consolidated statements of income.
+Pursuant to the Company's power cost adjustment mechanism (PCAM), customer prices can be adjusted to reflect a portion of the difference between each year's forecasted net variable power costs (NVPC) included in customer prices (baseline NVPC) and actual NVPC for the year.
+NVPC consists of the cost of power purchased and fuel used to generate electricity to meet PGE's retail load requirements, as well as the cost of settled electric and natural gas financial contracts (all classified as Purchased power and fuel expense in the Company's condensed consolidated statements of operations) and is net of wholesale revenues, which are classified as Revenues, net in the condensed consolidated statements of operations.
 To the extent actual NVPC, subject to certain adjustments, is above or below the deadband, the PCAM provides for 90% of the variance to be collected from or refunded to customers, respectively, subject to a regulated earnings test.
-Pursuant to the regulated earnings test, a refund will occur only to the extent that it results in PGE's actual regulated return on equity (ROE) for that year being no less than 1% above the Company's latest authorized ROE, while a collection will occur only to the extent that it results in PGE's actual regulated ROE for that year being no greater than 1% below the Company's authorized ROE.
-Any estimated refund to customers pursuant to the PCAM is recorded as a reduction in Revenues in the Company's condensed consolidated statements of income, while any estimated collection from customers is recorded as a reduction in Purchased power and fuel expense.
+Pursuant to the regulated earnings test, a refund will occur only to the extent that it results in PGE's actual regulated return on equity (ROE) for that year being no less than 1% above the Company's unthorized ROE.
+Any estimated refund to customers pursuant to the PCAM is recorded as a reduction in Revenues in the Company's condensed consolidated statements of operations in PGE's actual regulated ROE for that year being no greater than 1% below the Company's condensed consolidated statements of operations in PGE's actual regulated ROE for that year being no greater than 1% below the Company's condensed consolidated statements of operations, while any estimated collection from customers is recorded as a reduction in Purchased power and fuel expense.
 The deadband range is from \$15 million below to \$30 million above baseline NVPC.

-For the first quarter of 2014, actual NVPC was approximately \$3 million below baseline NVPC.
-Based on forecast data, NVPC for the year ending December 31, 2014 is currently estimated to be below baseline NVPC, but within the deadband range; accordingly, no estimated collection from or refund to customers is expected for 2014.
+For the first half of 2014, actual NVPC was approximately \$14 million below baseline NVPC.
+Based on forecast data, NVPC for the year ending December 31, 2014 is currently estimated to be below baseline NVPC, but within the deadband range; accordingly, no estimated collection from, or refund to, customers is expected under the PCAM for 2014.

-For the first quarter of 2013, actual NVPC was approximately \$1 million below baseline NVPC.
+For the first half of 2013, actual NVPC was approximately \$14 million below baseline NVPC.
 For the full year 2013, actual NVPC was \$11 million above baseline NVPC, which is within the established deadband range.
-Accordingly, no estimated collection from customers was recorded for 2013.
+Accordingly, no estimated collection from customers was recorded under the PCAM for 2013.